quicwg/base-drafts/draft-ietf-quic-transport.md

 deployment-specific) method which will allow packets with that connection ID to be routed back to the endpoint and identified by the endpoint upon receipt.

-In order to ensure privacy a connection ID SHOULD not contain any information that makes it possible to correlate it to any other connection ID on the same connection.
+Connection IDs MUST NOT contain any information that can be used to correlate them with other connection IDs for the same connection.

 A zero-length connection ID MAY be used when the connection ID is not needed for routing and the address/port tuple of packets is sufficient to associate them to